mdsimon2/RPi-CamillaDSP/README.md

 ### How does it work?

-Starting point is a RPi4 or RPi5 running either Raspberry Pi OS Lite 64 bit or Ubuntu Server 64 bit.
+Starting point is a RPi4 or RPi5 running either Raspberry Pi OS Lite 64 bit.
 RPi4 is recommended over RPi5 due to lower cost and better thermal performance.
 However, RPi5 is required for multichannel I2S applications such as the HifiBerry DAC8x.

 CamillaDSP will be installed such that it is always running on the RPi as a service.
 A web browser based GUI is available to configure CamillaDSP after initial setup.